Finding the Cutting Edge with IoT

-In our 60 year partnership with Bosch, we’ve launched products that get underneath the company’s innovative key messages.
+In our 60 year partnership with Bosch, we’ve launched products that embody the company’s innovative key messages.
 With Bosch’s newest robot mower, our goal was to give users an intuitive and fun-to-use product controlled by a simple app – and in the process shave valuable time off lawn duty.

-Bosch unveiled its vision in early 2016 wanting to become one of the world’s leading IoT companies in the future.
+Bosch unveiled its vision in early 2016 with the desire to become one of the world’s leading IoT companies in the future.
 More than 40 percent of its products are already web-enabled and the number is rising quickly.

 When Bosch asked us to conceptualize the Indego 400, we looked at integrating users’ needs into the design and interface, and in a way that would give people a positive user experience and empower them through a connected product.

 Vincent Hasenmayer, Manager Strategic Design at TEAMS talked about the scope of the project “Designing for connected products is an area that we’ve been working in for a long time now,” he said.
 “Finding the cutting-edge with IoT means designing an experience that people love because it goes beyond their expectations.”